Skip to main content

 Karkidaka Ramayanam 2026

-Current-year month window plus a practical daily home-reading cadence
+Current-year month window plus a practical home-reading cadence

-In Kerala, many families use the month of Karkidakam for daily Ramayanam reading, often with a quieter devotional routine at home.
-This page highlights the current year's Karkidakam window and offers a simple 31-day cadence that respects family variation rather than pretending there is only one mandatory chapter split.
+In Kerala, many families use the month of Karkidakam for daily Ramayanam reading with a quieter devotional routine at home.
+Use this guide to estimate the current-year Karkidakam window and follow a realistic reading cadence that respects family variation.

 Tradition